 Here’s what you need to know – how the scores are calculated, what constitutes a high score and why your score matters.

 What is a FICO Score?

-A FICO score refers to the credit score calculated by the Fair Isaac Corporation.
-The founders of FICO, Bill Fair and Earl Isaac, wanted an impartial way to judge borrowers before lending them money.
+A FICO score is a credit score calculated by the Fair Isaac Corporation.
+Bill Fair and Earl Isaac, the founders of FICO, wanted an impartial way to evaluate borrowers before lending them money.

 Before the FICO score came about in 1989, there were several basic credit bureaus in operation.
 These companies tracked whether or not consumers paid their bills on time, but they weren’t as accurate or unbiased as today’s data-based systems.